 We arrived in San Gil, excited to be in what all the blogs call, ” Colombia’s adventure Capital.”
 I was excited to get into some of the adrenaline adventures like paragliding, white water rafting and canyoning.
 We tried to book paragliding, but were unable to for that day so we decided to do white water rafting instead.
-Both of us had been white water rafting before and it was fun, so why not?
+Both of us had been white water rafting before and knew it was fun, so why not?
+Thank God we had amazing travel insurance with World Nomads that had us covered for basically any adventure imaginable, little did we know we’d actually be using it so early in our trip!
+(This was literally week 2 of our year long adventure FML).

 We got into the raft, practiced falling out and rescuing each other before beginning our descent on the Rio Suarez.
 At the first stop we got stuck and our guide had to work pretty hard to get us out.
 On the second one which was also really rocky we got stuck again…not a good sign.
 Then we hit a rapid and I got knocked out of place and someone’s paddle hit me on the side of my neck.
 It hurt a lot, like getting punched in the throat but I was okay (sign much?).
 We were half way through and made a stop for a fruit break before continuing on the river.